roboflow/inference/docs/workflows/create_workflow_block.md

         )
     ```

-    * in the lines `2-9`, we've added a couple of imports ro ensure that we have everything needed
+    * in the lines `2-9`, we've added a couple of imports to ensure that we have everything needed

     * line `17` defines `image_1` parameter - as manifest is prototype for Workflow Definition,
     the only way to tell about image to be used by step is to provide selector - we have